hpwit/SID6581/README.md

-char * getName(); //get name of the sid file char * getPublished(); //get publish information char * getAuthor(); //return the author int getNumberOfTunesInSid(); //get the number of tunes in a sidfile int getCurrentTuneInSid(); // get the number of the current playing tunes in the sid (NB: the tunes are from 0->getNumberOfTunesInSid()-1 int getDefaultTuneInSid(); //get the number of the default tunes.
+char * getName(); //get name of the sid file char * getPublished(); //get publish information char * getAuthor(); //return the author char * getSidFileName(); //return the filename of the current Sidfile playing int getPlaylistSize(); //return the size of the playlist int getPositionInPlaylist(); //return the position of the sidfile in the playlist (starting at one);
+int getNumberOfTunesInSid(); //get the number of tunes in a sidfile int getCurrentTuneInSid(); // get the number of the current playing tunes in the sid (NB: the tunes are from 0->getNumberOfTunesInSid()-1 int getDefaultTuneInSid(); //get the number of the default tunes.